quattromani/childrenssafetyimmobilizer/index.md

 Decreasing child movement helps to improve the radiologic image quality as well as providing 3 key benefits:

-1. Reduced radiation to technologist eyes, thyroid, and hands
+1. Reduced radiation to technologist's eyes, thyroid, and hands
 2. Reduced radiation to the child
 3. Reduced radiation to the child’s parent